Sidi Saiyyed Mosque

 About Sidi Saiyyed Mosque

-Sidi Saiyyed Mosque was built during the final years of the Gujarat Sultanate.
-The mosque gained special recognition because of its carved stone jali windows.
+Sidi Saiyyed Mosque was built in the last years of the Gujarat Sultanate.
+It is known for its carved stone jali windows.

-The most famous jali shows a detailed tree pattern with spreading branches.
-The design is carved from a single piece of stone and is considered one of the finest examples of stone lattice work in India.
+One jali stands out.
+It shows a tree with spreading branches.
+The whole design is cut from a single piece of stone.
+You look close, you see the fine work.
+It is counted among the best stone lattice work in India.

 Detailed Information